Sports retail stocks jump after upbeat reports

-(Reuters) - Shares of sports retailers soared on Friday after Foot Locker Inc (FL.N), Shoe Carnival Inc (SCVL.O) and Hibbett Sports Inc (HIBB.O) reported better-than-expected quarterly profits.
+Nov 17 (Reuters) - Shares of sports retailers soared on Friday after Foot Locker Inc, Shoe Carnival Inc and Hibbett Sports Inc reported better-than-expected quarterly profits.

 Foot Locker, up 22 percent, was the most actively traded among stocks listed on the New York Stock Exchange.